 "I am honored to be able to work with the best and the brightest scientists in the industry and have the opportunity to make contributions to the development of novel therapeutics with the potential to treat significant unmet medical needs."

-The focus of my lab’s basic research is on engineering and structural characterization of novel antibodies that recognize complex ubiquitin post-translational modifications (PTM).
+My lab is also interested in engineering antibodies that recognize complex ubiquitin post-translational modifications (PTM).
 Ubiquitination is a highly conserved PTM where the C-terminus of ubiquitin is linked through an isopeptide bond to a lysine residue of a substrate protein.
-Ubiquitin contains seven different lysines and a free N-terminus through which additional ubiquitin subunits can be linked to form polyubiquitin chains.
+Ubiquitin contains seven different lysines and a free N-terminus through which additional ubiquitin subunits can be linked to generate polyubiquitin chains.
 Therefore, eight different homotypic polyubiquitin chain linkages can be formed.
-As a Postdoctoral Fellow, I engineered novel polyubiquitin linkage-specific antibodies that have helped advance the study of the cellular ubiquitination code.
+As a Postdoctoral Fellow, I engineered polyubiquitin linkage-specific antibodies that have helped advance the study of the cellular ubiquitination code.
 Recently it has been demonstrated that the ubiquitination code is much more complex than originally anticipated and the existence of heterotypic polyubiquitin chains containing more than one linkage have been identified.
 These include both mixed chains, where each ubiquitin subunit has only one lysine involved in a linkage, and branched chains, where ubiquitin subunits have two or more lysines involved in linkages.
 My lab has further expanded the ubiquitin PTM antibody toolbox to include a bispecific antibody to recognize K11/K48-branched polyubiquitin chains which revealed a novel role in protein quality control (Yau RG, et al. 2017 Cell DOI: 10.1016/j.cell.2017.09.040).